Used in an Imagine Spot scene in the epsisode: "D.W. The Pickey Eater". Arthur was not allowed to go to outer space without his sister D.W.

 Used in the Teen Titans episode "Birthmark" by Raven when Slade shows her a vision of a destroyed world that she's going to create.
 Also used by Raven in the same episode when she refuses for a final time the party the others have planned for her birthday and destroys everything with her powers.

-íMucha Lucha! is a perfect example of this.
-The Flea did one when his baby sister Pulgita is about to be killed by The Masked Toilet so he went inside the toilet and Pulgita beats up The Masked Toilet and at the end of the episode The Flea did it again when his scary story when he told his baby sister who he tucked her in became true when The Masked Toilet wanted his shoes and The Flea said it three times.
+¡Mucha Lucha! is a perfect example of this.
+The Flea did one when his baby sister Pulgita is about to be killed by The Masked Toilet so he went inside the toilet and Pulgita beats up The Masked Toilet; at the end of the episode The Flea did it again when his scary story he told his baby sister when he tucked her in became true when The Masked Toilet wanted his shoes (The Flea said it three times).

-In The Return Of El Malefico Buena Girl say this and she was too late because of Rikochet read the code of masked wrestling backwards which set El Malefico free.
-Also it was The Flea's fault because he tricked Rikochet into doing it while The Flea is controlled by El Malefico and at the end of the movie El Malefico also said this because he failed to take over the world.
+In The Return of El Malefico, Buena Girl says this and she was too late because Rikochet read the code of masked wrestling backward, which set El Malefico free.
+Also, it was The Flea's fault because he tricked Rikochet into doing it while The Flea was controlled by El Malefico.
+At the end of the movie, El Malefico also said this because he failed to take over the world.

 Also used in "Bubble Buddy", in dramatic slow-motion and with added vowel screwing around with.